Deploy Your AI Agent to Any Channel — Website, Voice, Telegram, ChatGPT, Claude & CLI

 Setup:

-2. Send /newbot and follow the prompts to name your bot and get a bot token
+/newbotand follow the prompts to name your bot and get a bot token - Go to secondbrainos.com/telegram-integration

-That’s it.
 Your Telegram bot is now connected to your Second Brain OS agent with all its tools, knowledge, and skills.
-Messages sent to the bot are handled by your agent and responses are sent back through Telegram.
+Any tools set to public will be available.
+Any tools set to private will not.

 Read the full Telegram deployment guide →